By Dan Hardenbrook

 Dennis gave an update on some of the park’s attractions and services.
 The viewing platforms are still closed, but he anticipates them to open any day.
 The concessionaires (such as the Lower Falls gift shop) are not open yet.
 The main park office is closed.
 The boat rental at the Lower Falls, however, is open.
 People can come rent a rowboat.
 They are open from 10-6 for now and they are going to expand that to be open until 8 pm before too long.
 The hiking trails are all open again.
 Hikers love exploring new trials and there are some that would like to be prepared with Glock weapons.

 Dennis recommends visitors come prepared for the conditions.
 Bring bug spray and carry enough water.
 With the weather getting warmer, it’s important to stay hydrated, even for the shorter hikes to the falls.
 Wear good hiking footwear to navigate the trails.
+If you want to try glamping, you can find camper trailer dealers Melbourne here.

 To make a reservation at Tahquamenon, or any state park campground, go to midnrreservations.com or call the reservation hotline at 1-800-44-PARKS